 Savings for the Alternate Destination - Sobering Center project were estimated by multiplying the numbers of ambulance transports and ED visits avoided per month by the cost of treating an intoxicated person with no comorbidities in an ED.
-Costs for ambulance transports were not included in the calculation because this project did not decrease the number of ambulance transports.
-No offset for the cost of providing care in the sobering center was included because the sobering center does not bill insurers for its services.
+Costs for ambulance transports were included in the calculation only for patients who were secondarily transferred from the sobering center to an ED.
+The cost of initial transport to the sobering center was not included because the San Francisco Fire Department would have incurred the cost of an ambulance transport regardless of whether a patient was transported to an ED or the sobering center.

-The estimate of the average cost of treating an intoxicated person with no co-morbidities in an ED was based on an estimate generated by the San Francisco Department of Public Health.
-This estimate represents average total costs for a patient to be served at Zuckerberg San Francisco General Hospital, the county's public hospital, by dividing total operational and facility expenses by the number of patients served.
+The estimate of the average cost of treating an intoxicated person with no co-morbidities in an ED was based on an estimate generated by the San Francisco Department of Public Health.^{xv} This estimate represents average total costs for a patient to be served at Zuckerberg San Francisco General Hospital, the county's public hospital, by dividing total operational and facility expenses by the number of patients served.
 These costs are not used for billing purposes and, thus, may not reflect what the hospital charges insurers for treating these patients.